-If the dates and/or the customer of any linked reservation is different than the master reservation, then the differences will be noted wherever the tree list is shown.
+- If the dates and/or the customer of any linked reservation is different than the master reservation, then the differences will be noted wherever the tree list is shown. - If you need different customer names on each reservation, e.g. for groups, then they must be nonsynchronized.